condo in thailand

 Chiang Mai has become a popular destination for both digital nomads and retirees alike.
 It offers a metropolitan lifestyle with great places to eat, drink, party, and shop.
 At the same time, the scenery and nature of the mountains is only an hour away.

-However, there are many reasonably priced condos found throughout Chiang Mai with new condo development projects on the outskirts of the city area.
-The price is at 2 million baht on average for a new condo.
+There are many reasonably priced condos found throughout Chiang Mai with new condo development projects on the outskirts of the city area.
+The price is at 3.05 million baht on average for a new condo.

 Studios and one-bedrooms are the most popular types of condo here.